sass/sass-site/source/blog/044-rfc-indented-syntax.md

 }
 ```

-These parentheses will not be included in the output.
+As usual, these parentheses will not be included in the output.

 ```css
 .grid {